-Contract management was a focus area in the past financial years and will receive even more attention during 2020/2021 after the establishment of a Contract Management Unit during 2018/2019.
-This unit will ensure that contracts awarded to service providers to render services are managed and monitored appropriately.
+Contract management was a focus area in the past financial years and will receive even more attention during 2021/22 with the purchase of new contract management software.
+This unit ensures that contracts awarded to service providers to render services are managed and monitored appropriately.

-4.6.7 Investment policies
+4.6.7 Investment Policies